thebryandavis/analytics-intelligence-workshop/docs/playbook.md

 ## Overview

-This playbook provides step-by-step guidance for deploying and maintaining your analytics intelligence system in production.
+This playbook provides step-by-step guidance for deploying and maintaining the analytics intelligence we chatted through in the workshop

 ## Table of Contents